Expense management automation

 • They ensure business expenses don’t outstrip your income.

 Whether you keep your receipts neatly organized in a file or dump them in your car’s dashboard, you must keep them safe.
-Although your accountant would be grateful if you had a better system in place.
+However, your accountant would be grateful if you had a better system in place.

-An upgrade from the car dashboard would be an excel spreadsheet (all businesses love spreadsheets.)
-But this means, manual data entry, and guess who doesn’t love it?
+An upgrade from the car dashboard would be an Excel spreadsheet (all businesses love spreadsheets.)
+But this means manual data entry, and guess who doesn’t love it?
 Yes, your accountant.
 (Your employees don’t like it either.)

 If your business requires your employees to stay on the road often, you must have a travel policy in place.
 The next step is to make sure your employees are aware of how they can keep track of their expenses on business trips.